shwang6/ZillowAnalysis/README.md

  	- One row for each property
 + Stretch goal: argument to specify if you want for-sale properties or rental properties

+Integrate Google Cloud for Data Storage
++ Automate data entry to upload to Google Cloud with each web crawl

 New attributes/features
 + Mine description for more details
 + Stretch goal: enrich data with school district, crime rates, walkability, etc. (probably from another source)